Skip to main content

 The Loop

-Commands are descriptions of one-shot side effects — HTTP requests, focus operations, localStorage writes, navigation calls.
+• Commands: descriptions of one-shot side effects: HTTP requests, focus operations, localStorage writes, navigation calls.
 The Foldkit runtime executes them and sends their results back as new Messages, feeding them into the same loop.
-Each Command carries a name, which surfaces in tracing and tests.
+Each Command carries a name, which surfaces in DevTools, tests, and tracing.

 That’s it.
 Every state transition in your app flows through a single loop.
 There’s no action-at-a-distance, no hidden state mutation, no effect that runs outside the cycle.
 If you want to know how the app got into its current state, you follow the Messages.